1

 • Total Annual Peace Dividend: $11.75 trillion

-That’s $1,450 per human per year in actual new wealth.
+That’s $1,470 per human per year in actual new wealth.
 Not redistribution.
-New wealth from not being sick or dead.
+New wealth generated by the radical innovation of people not being sick or dead.
+Alive, healthy people are productive.
+Who knew?
+(Everyone.
+Everyone knew.
+For centuries.
+You just kept not doing it.)

 Your Corporate Heroes

 Lockheed Martin Health: Cancer-detecting satellites spot tumors from orbit.
 Stock price: $12,000/share.
-Everyone’s happy.
+Shareholders discover that alive customers buy more things.

 Boston Dynamics: Robots help elderly walk.
 The dancing is still cute, now therapeutic.